dimitreOliveira/content_creator-ai_tools/README.md

 ![](./assets/diagram.jpg)

 The application provides a user-friendly interface built with Gradio.
-You can input a file or a repository path, specify the input and output content types, and provide additional instructions.
+You can input text, a file or a repository path, specify the input and output content types, and provide additional instructions.
 The application then uses the Gemini AI model to generate the desired content.

 1. Select the type of the input content in the "Input type" dropdown.
 2. Choose the desired output content type from the "What kind of content would you like to create?" dropdown.